Online Dhamma Studies

 These teachings come from the Kammaṭṭhāna & Yogāvacara tradition, the roots of which derive from the Pali Buddhist canon (Tipiṭaka).
 Topics include meditation, brahmavihārās, practices for householders & teachings of yogis.

-In the summer & winter months we meet weekly to learn about Pali Dhamma teachings, chanting, suttas & practices.
+Twice a year we meet weekly to learn about Pali Dhamma teachings, chanting, suttas & practices, usually in January and June.
 Talks are open & beneficial to anyone wishing to expand their knowledge around these teachings.

 All mental phenomena have mind as their forerunner; they have mind as their chief; they are mind-made.
 If one speaks or acts with an evil mind, 'dukkha' follows him just as the wheel follows the hoofprint of the ox that draws the cart.